ev-devs/dixonconnect/README.md

 ##Bugs and pitfalls (make note of these)
 * For the wifi_con.sh I have not tested the flipping between Ethernet and Wi-Fi on the Raspberry Pi.
 Will do so when I have access to the Raspberry Pi

 * Though the script is built to filter out duplicates it is not built to filter out duplicate routers.
-IF there are multiple routers in one area it will list multiples of the same ESSID.
+IF there are multiple routers with the same ESSID in one area it will list them all with their respective strengths.
 Currently working on a fix.

 * Recovering ethernet connection after switching from ethernet to Wi-Fi via the wifi_con.sh is not yet configured.
 To do so would require running "ifconfig eth0 up" which is not in any of the scripts yet.